-At the end of a student's second (2nd) trimester, their academic performance will be evaluated by the Examination Board.
-Students with a cumulative grade point average of less than two (2.00) will be informed that the maximum amount of credits that may now register for in any trimester is twelve (12) credit hours.
+At the end of every trimester, the student's academic performance will be evaluated by the Examination Board.
+Students with a cumulative grade point average of less than three (3.00) will be informed that the maximum amount of credits that may now register is twelve (12) credit hours.